The Best 8 Small Business Startup Loans & How To Get A Startup Loan Explained

 Other nonprofit organizations also offer microloans.
 Repayment terms and maximum borrowing amounts vary by lender.

-The biggest drawback of microloans is the low maximum borrowing amount, which could be limiting for businesses that have larger expenses, like the need to purchase commercial real estate.
+The biggest drawback of microloans is the low maximum borrowing amount, which could be limiting for businesses that have larger expenses, like financing a commercial real estate purchase.
 Another drawback is the length of time it takes to receive a loan.
 From application to funding, getting a microloan can take several weeks or longer.

 The availability of microloans may also be limited.
-Many non-profit organizations get their money through government grant programs, limiting the number of new borrowers that are accepted.
+Many nonprofit organizations get their money through government startup grants, limiting the number of new borrowers that are accepted.

 When applying for a business loan through a bank or other conventional lender, both personal and business information will be considered, including personal credit score, business credit score, and annual business revenues.
 For new businesses that don’t meet these qualifications, getting a bank loan is out of the question, right?